 With a little finessing, that listing could be become a critical interactive tool for New England HEIs to do more together.
 You want to find group purchasing partners?
 The enhanced site would show you which consortia do that and where.
 Cross registration of courses?
 Key in the info and find out who your partners could be.

 Speaking of “consortia,” few are better known than the NCAA.
 The national athletics group just held its signature event, the Final Four national college basketball championship, in Indianapolis—not far from its $80 million headquarters nor from the Indiana statehouse where Gov. Mike Pence recently signed the Religious Freedom Restoration Act.
 That law could give businesses the right to refuse services to people they believe to be LGBT.
-Several responders warned that such intolerance scares away creative talent.
+Several commentators warned that such intolerance scares away creative talent.
 Others noted it’s just plain wrong.
 The states of Vermont and Connecticut joined organizations in essentially boycotting Indiana.

 Writing in The Nation, sports columnist Dave Zirin urged the NCAA to ditch Indianapolis for its headquarters and the hoops.
 NCAA President Mark Emmert, once chancellor of the University of Connecticut, threatened to do just that, which Zirin noted, “would be a show of actual principle and courage from an organization that has for too long lacked either.”
 Zirin also quoted Duke coach Mike Krzyzewski before the big game saying, “I’m not going to talk about social issues or poverty or anything else.
 I’m just going to talk about this Duke basketball team.”